Coder731/Profile_Project_2/README.md

         - parsing to extract data from json object
         - always use proper linting for readability

-Phase: Attempt to interface with Yahoo finance API
+- Phase: Mentor Call 3

 ## [Features](#features-link-contents) <a id="features-link"></a>